charleneostang/charleneostang.github.io/projects.md

-For more detail, you can view [my CV](CV_Charlene_Tang_2020-12.pdf).
+For more detail, you can view [my CV](CV_Charlene_Tang_2021-01.pdf).
 In sum:

 # Business projects

 I lead Business Development at Cyted, a provider of digital diagnostics infrastructure to revolutionise the early detection of cancer.
-I joined two weeks after graduating from my Masters, and our team of 10 is now over 28-strong.
+I joined two weeks after completing my Masters examinations, and our team of 10 is now over 28-strong.
 Here, my responsibilities include developing business strategy and growth, building commercial and research partnerships, managing customer relationships, as well as designing our communications, marketing and brand strategy.

 Over the past 2 years, I have expanded my skill set across the innovation ecosystem through:
 * Due diligence for seed investment into early stage healthcare companies with the Start Codon Accelerator